 - Use data analysis to support strategic and operational business decisions

-- Identify the unique opportunities and issues that arise when marketing to an Indigenous community
+- Identify the unique opportunities and considerations that arise when working with Indigenous communities

 - Apply principles of corporate social responsibility, sustainability and ethics in their work as business professionals